socialismconference/songbook.github.io/songs/deportee.md

 We died in your hills, we died in your deserts,
 We died in your valleys and died on your plains.
-We died 'neath your trees and we died in your bushes,
+We died &rsquo;neath your trees and we died in your bushes,
 Both sides of the river, we died just the same.

 > Chorus